 Non-Hodgkin lymphoma (NHL) is cancer of the lymph tissue.
 Lymph tissue is found in the lymph nodes, spleen, and other organs of the immune system.

 NHL most often affects adults.
-Men get NHL more often than women.
-Children can get some forms of lymphoma.
+Men develop NHL more often than women.
+Children can also develop some forms of NHL.

 There are many types of NHL.
-Specific types are grouped according to how fast the cancer spreads.
+One classification (grouping) is by how fast the cancer spreads.
 The cancer may be low grade (slow growing), intermediate grade, or high grade (fast growing).

 Symptoms depend on what area of the body is affected by the cancer and how fast the cancer is growing.